gladiatus55/CudaHelioCommanderLight/README.md

 The tool uses Microsoft.Win32 library, hence Windows OS is required to run the tool.

+### Sample usage

+1. Extract library .zip files and place them in libFiles folder
+2. Run the tool
+3. Select RMS compute option from the menu
+4. Select file, f.e.
+AMS02_PRL2015_interpolated.dat file from exampleFiles
+5. Either use buttons under the table to compare with specified library or choose detail
+6. In the detail view, choose compare with specified library and explore graphs, RMS heatmaps..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->